marcelauliano/Nord_teaching/CuratedAssembly.md

 iv) You have learned how to evaluate genome quality with (i) kmers (Merqury, (ii) general statistics and (iii) BUSCO

-v) You have learned how interprete Hi-C scaffolding with Salsa and yaHS
+v) You have learned how to interprete Hi-C scaffolding with Salsa and yaHS

 Look at that?
 Thats is A LOT!
 WELL DONE! :clap:

 # Now,

 Let's look at the final manually curated assembly.
 Before you look at the files, I want you to check this publication [here](https://wellcomeopenresearch.org/articles/8-442/v1).
 This is the genome note for the curated assembly you are working on.
-It is already published (general statistics might vary slighlty with that you have).
+It is already published (general statistics might vary slighlty with the one you have).

 Now, you will manipulate the final statistics for the curated genome and update this on your group's final presentation.
 Let's get the curated genome final statistics: